-- A. Fairly and effectively allocate \$1 billion in CDBG-NDR funds. - B. Create multiple examples of modern disaster recovery that apply science-based and forward-looking risk analysis to address recovery, resilience, and revitalization needs. - C. Leave a legacy of institutionalizing, in as many states and local jurisdictions as possible, the implementation of thoughtful, sound, and resilient approaches to addressing future risks. - D. Provide resources to help communities plan and implement disaster recovery that makes them more resilient to future extreme weather events or other shocks, while also improving quality of life for existing residents. - E. Fully engage community stakeholders to inform them about the impacts of climate change and develop pathways to resilience based on sound science. - F. Leverage investments from the philanthropic community to help communities define problems, set policy goals, explore options, and craft solutions to inform their own local and regional resilient recovery strategies.
+- A. Fairly and effectively, allocate \$1 billion in CDBG-NDR funds. - B. Create multiple examples of modern disaster recovery that apply science-based and forward-looking risk analysis to address recovery, resilience, and revitalization needs. - C. Leave a legacy of institutionalizing, in as many states and local jurisdictions as possible, the implementation of thoughtful, sound, and resilient approaches to addressing future risks. - D. Provide resources to help communities plan and implement disaster recovery that makes them more resilient to future extreme weather events or other shocks, while also improving quality of life for existing residents. - E. Fully engage community stakeholders to inform them about the impacts of climate change and develop pathways to resilience based on sound science. - F. Leverage investments from the philanthropic community to help communities define problems, set policy goals, explore options, and craft solutions to inform their own local and regional resilient recovery strategies.

-These six objectives are memorialized so that all parties to this Agreement, and all parties involved with carrying out this Agreement, better understand the purpose of the NRDC funds and fully implement the intent of the NDRC.
+The aforementioned objectives are memorialized so all parties to this Agreement, and also parties involved with carrying out this Agreement, better understand the purpose of the NRDC funds and fully implement the intent of the NDRC.

-The NDRC NOFA defined "Partner" as a state, a unit of local government, a nonprofit entity, a private developer, a financial institution, or another entity chosen by the applicant to assist the applicant in applying for funding or in carrying out a funding award or project under this NOFA, and which submits a letter of intent and signs a partnership agreement to assist in that capacity, and which may be referenced by the applicant for purposes of demonstrating additional capacity for planning, design, financing, or implementation in applying for funding under the NOFA.
+The NDRC NOFA included a definition of Partner which means a state, a unit of local government, a nonprofit entity, a private developer, a financial institution, or other entity chosen by the applicant to assist the applicant in applying for funding or in carrying out a funding award or project under this NOFA, and which submits a letter of intent and signs a partnership agreement to assist in that capacity, and which may be referenced by the applicant for purposes of demonstrating additional capacity for planning, design, financing, or implementation in applying for funding under the NOFA.

 As part of the NDRC application, HCD provided executed partnership letters of intent and agreements, signed by the executive of the Partner entity, demonstrating a commitment to work collaboratively throughout the entirety of the grant application and implementation process and to undertake specified actions (see Exhibit F for copy of partnership agreements of those entities receiving NDR funding for completion of project activities under this Agreement).
 HCD has one formal partnership for the CRC project(s) with the County of Tuolumne.
-HCD has three (3) separate formal partnership agreements for the FWHP with: 1) SNC; 2) the United States Forest Service ("USFS"); and, 3) the California Department of Forestry and Fire Protection ("CAL FIRE").
+HCD has three (3) separate formal partnership agreements for the FWHP (one with SNC another with the United States Forest Service ("USFS"), and the third with the California Department of Forestry and Fire Protection ("CAL FIRE")).
 HCD has one partnership agreement for the BUF project with SNC.
-HCD has a number of other partnerships with other state agencies, but those agencies will not be a party to the HCD NDR agreements.
+HCD has a number of other partnerships with other state agencies but those agencies will not be a party to the HCD NDR agreements.
+These less formal partnerships with Governor's Office of Planning ("OPR") and California Environmental Protection Agency ("CalEPA") continue to participate with other partners via the "Core Team".
+The Core Team oversees HCD administration and Partner's coordination of project development to ensure the Program becomes operational, scalable and replicable.